sommoMicc/markdown-cv/index.md

 ## Currently

-Working as Java Developer and AI specialist @ Ifin Sistemi s.r.l.
+Working as Software Developer @ UNOX s.p.a.

 ### Specialized in

 Full Stack development:
 * PHP, Node.js as backend technologies
-* Angular, jQuery and Flutter as frontend
+* Angular, React + Redux, jQuery and Flutter as frontend

 Others:
 * Python with keras/tensorflow for ML